Does DC gridlock traffic have you down? Don’t worry, be app’y.

 HUNGRY: Jay-Z and Usher’s New favorite caterer.

 This Arlington-based catering startup just landed investments from Jay-Z, Usher and Motley Fool.
 Order hassle-free catering from top local chefs and get it delivered to your office, starting at $10 per person.
 More than 400 companies in the DC and Philadelphia areas use it, including Amazon, E-Trade, Microsoft and WeWork.
-Like TwentyTables, Hungry also has a social-impact mission behind it.
+Hungry also has a social-impact mission behind it.
 The startup donates one meal for every two purchased and uses biodegradable plates and cutlery with delivered meals.

 Turo: No car?
 No worries.